 Did you recently adopt a pet?
 Perhaps you’re moving to Austin, Texas with your long-time, faithful friend.
-Well, here’s good news: Austin is a VERY pet-friendly city.
+Whatever your situation, we have good news for you and your four-legged friend: Austin is a VERY pet-friendly city.
 Whatever the circumstance you will find numerous pet-friendly things to do in Austin with your fur baby.
-Below are our top 10.
+The list of pet-friendly activities in Austin is virtually endless, but below we highlight our top 10.

 5. Eat at dog-friendly restaurants on 2nd Street